Who is responsible for obtaining an EPC?

 An EPC must be obtained before a building is marketed for sale or rent.

 Where an agent has been engaged to sell or to rent out a building, they must include the energy performance indicator from the EPC in all commercial media/marketing material produced for that building.
 If an owner or landlord is selling or renting out a property on his own behalf, he is responsible for including the indicator on such material.
 Commercial media includes written particulars, brochures, property websites etc. Advertising boards outside properties would not be considered commercial media.

 Are there any penalties for not making an EPC available?

 Yes.
-DFP and District Councils have the duty to enforce the requirements of the EPC regulations.
-District Councils enforce in relation to all but their own relevant public buildings in which case DFP is the enforcement authority.
+The Department of Finance (DoF) and district councils have the duty to enforce the requirements of the EPC regulations.
+District councils enforce in relation to all but their own relevant public buildings in which case DoF is the enforcement authority.

 In the case of a dwelling, the penalty is £200 and for non-dwellings it is 12.5% of the net annual value, for each breach of failing to:

 - make available, free of charge, a valid EPC to any prospective buyer or tenant

 - give, free of charge, a valid EPC to the person who ultimately becomes the buyer or tenant